When comparing insurance plans, there’s a good chance you’ve come across the letters “PPO.”

 - May have higher premiums than other types of plans

-- Out-of-pocket expenses may be higher if you go outside the plan network
+- Out-of-pocket expenses will be higher if you go outside the plan network

 When Should You Avoid a PPO?

 If you are looking for the least expensive health insurance option, you might want to avoid a PPO.
 The one exception – when the PPO is also a high-deductible plan, which frequently has lower monthly premiums, copays and coinsurance.
 While PPOs offer coverage for alternative therapies and are the least restrictive, you’re paying for that flexibility.
 In general, a PPO is the most expensive type of plan.

 If you are shopping for coverage on the ACA exchange, remember, depending on your income and whether your employer offers you affordable coverage, you may qualify for a premium tax credit that might make the cost of a PPO more manageable.

 Things to Watch for When Using a PPO